mackuba/jslint_on_rails/README.markdown

         require 'jslint/tasks'

-* below that line, set JSLint's config_path variable to point it to a place where you want your JSLint configuration file to be kept - for example:

-        JSLint.config_path = "config/jslint.yml"

-* run a rake task which will generate a sample config file for you:
+Regardless of the Rails version it's strongly recommended that you create your own copy of the JSLint config file provided by the gem and tweak it to suit your preferences.
+To create a new config file from the template in your config directory, call this rake task:

         rake jslint:copy_config

-## Custom installation

-If you wish to write your own rake task to run JSLint, you can create and execute the JSLint object manually:

-    require 'jslint'
+This will create a config file at `config/jslint.yml` listing all available options.
+If for some reason you'd like to put the config file at a different location, set the `config_path` variable somewhere in your Rakefile:

-    lint = JSLint::Lint.new(
+        JSLint.config_path = "config/lint.yml"
-      :paths => ['public/javascripts/**/*.js'],
-      :exclude_paths => ['public/javascripts/vendor/**/*.js'],
-      :config_path => 'config/jslint.yml'
-    )

-    lint.run

-## Configuration

-Whatever method you use for installation, a YAML config file should be created for you.
-In this file, you can:
+There are two things you can change in the config file:

 * define which Javascript files are checked by default; you'll almost certainly want to change that, because the default is `public/javascripts/**/*.js` which means all Javascript files, and you probably don't want JSLint to check entire jQuery, Prototype or whatever other libraries you use - so change this so that only your scripts are checked (you can put multiple entries under "paths:" and "exclude_paths:")
-* tweak JSLint options to enable or disable specific checks - I've set the defaults to what I believe is reasonable, but what's reasonable for me may not be reasonable for you
+* enable or disable specific checks - I've set the defaults to what I believe is reasonable, but what's reasonable for me may not be reasonable for you